Climbing Wall Classes

 This is a 1 credit course.

-This class is offered only in the Spring and requires an application to be submitted to the Climbing Wall Manager during Winter quarter.
+This class is offered only in the Spring and half of the course will be held outside at Spokane and North Idaho crags.
+Please note that this course requires you to be proficient in both Top Rope and Lead Belaying.
 See Eaglenet for further information the quarter schedule.

-**Please note that Trad Lead Climbing will not be offered for Spring 2023**
+**Please note that Trad Lead Climbing will only be offered during Spring Quarter.
+All Students must be Lead Belay Certified in order to take this class**

 Professional Development Classes